 Our aim is to enable young people to internalize and engage in social justice, equity and social change processes, such that they can carry forward these linkages in their personal lives and not limit them to a one-time experience of working at TYPF.
 The impact and change that young people create is both at structural (policy and community) and personal levels.
 It resonates from personal beliefs and values that young people themselves hold, and the choices made by them.

 TYPF encourages young people to take education outside the classroom and apply their skills, knowledge and innovation towards instituting practical solutions to Human Rights issues they have identified in their communities.
 You can read more about our Vision and Mission here.

-We empower young people to access information and services so that that they can build collective platforms that develop and strengthen their leadership potential and identity.
-We empower young people by supporting their work through three key focus areas, namely:
+We believe in empowering young people’s access to information, services and rights such that they can build collective platforms to challenge and develop their leadership potential.
+We empower young people by supporting their work through four key focus areas:

 Young people design and implement peer-to-peer programmes, including workshops and campaigns that promote informed decision making and access to evidence-based information that promote young people’s health and rights.
 Collaborations work across diverse issues of gender, sexuality, health and rights; peer pressure and mental health; life skills and education; governance and accountability (voter mobilization, policy assessment and dialogue, social audits and the active engagement of young people in government processes).